bishalk21/CodingPractice/web/HTML/html.md

 # DOCTYPE - Declaration of the Document Type

+- instruction to the web browser what type of document to expect, along with the version of HTML the page is written in.
 - is used to inform the browser about the type of document or whether the page is following the HTML5 specification or not
 - defines the type of document

 # head

+- part of HTML metahor
 - contains the machine-readable tags that define the structure of the document like the title, the author, the description, the keywords, the stylesheets, the scripts, etc.
 - contains meta, link, script, and style elements, and the title element